 With the Configure-Price-Quote project at Bizerba, valantic has received the world’s first SAP CPQ reference.
-We spoke with Matthias Bös, Solution Architect at valantic in the customer experience sector about SAP CPQ, its greatest benefits, and why configuration through guided selling increases efficiency in sales.
+We spoke with Matthias Bös, Solution Architect at valantic in the customer experience sector about SAP CPQ, its biggest benefits, how the solution creates a greater customer satisfaction and why configuration through guided selling increases efficiency in sales.

 Hi Matthias, right now, everybody is talking about CPQ – what is it?